-In the wild, looking for food is one of the three things that saltwater fish do (the other 2 are reproducing and staying alive or not being eaten by a bigger fish).
-The argument could be made that being caught by a collector is the same as being eaten.
+In the wild, looking for food is one of the three things that saltwater fish spend their time doing (the other two are reproducing and staying alive by not being eaten by a bigger fish).

-If you watch saltwater fish for a while, especially in the wild, you will notice that the herbivores are constantly looking for food or "grazing" as some people say, the carnivores pretty much just cruise around, passing up easy meals.
+If you watch saltwater fish for a while, especially in the wild, you will notice that the herbivores are constantly looking for food or "grazing," while the carnivores just cruise around, looking for the next easy meal.
 Herbivores, such as Tangs, have a longer digestive tract than carnivores.
 This is because it takes longer to digest algae in order to extract the protein required for the fish to survive.
-Carnivores have a shorter digestive track because it doesn't take as long to extract the protein from the flesh of another critter (snail, fish, shrimp, etc.) to keep them healthy.
+Carnivores have a shorter digestive tract because it doesn't take as long to extract the protein from the flesh of another critter (snail, fish, shrimp, etc.) to keep them healthy.

 Herbivores, ideally, should have a constant food source available to them.
-The algae that grow in your tank will provide a certain amount of this, but unless you have a lot of it, you will need to supplement their food supply.
+The algae that grow in your aquarium will provide a certain amount of this, but unless you have a lot of it, you will need to supplement their food supply.
 Prepared foods, such as many flake foods, are concentrated food and (depending on the type) can supply the fish with everything they need.
-Feeding your fish a little bit of food once or more per day is closer to the way they eat in the wild than feeding them a bunch every 2 or 3 days.
+Feeding your fish a little bit of food several times per day is closer to the way they eat in the wild than feeding them a bunch of food every 2 or 3 days.

 Most fish (even sharks) will only eat what they need to survive.
-If you watch your fish when you feed them, you will see that they will actively eat for 2 minutes or so, then ignore the remaining food for hours.
-The food that remains in the tank is wasted and will end up on the bottom of your tank, creating even more nitrates.
+If you watch your fish when you feed them, you will see that they will actively eat for a few minutes, then ignore the remaining food for hours.
+The food that remains in the aquarium is wasted and will end up on the bottom, creating toxins as it decays.

-If you only feed your herbivore fish once every 2 or 3 days, it is not the way most fish eat in the wild, which is what we should try to duplicate as closely as possible.
-In my experience, feeding twice per day, only what is consumed in about 2 minutes has been the best.
-This gives the fish what they need to remain healthy and at the same time doesn't create any maintenance problems in the future such as more water changes to reduce nitrates created from uneaten food left on the bottom of the tank.
+If you only feed your herbivorous fish once every 2 or 3 days, it is not the way most fish eat in the wild, which is what we should try to duplicate as closely as possible.
+In my experience, feeding twice per day, only what is consumed in about 3-5 minutes has been the best.
+This gives the fish what they need to remain healthy and at the same time doesn't create any maintenance problems in the future, such as more water changes to reduce nitrate created from uneaten food left on the bottom of the aquarium.